 Identifiers for account objects (users, roles, warehouses, databases, etc.) must be unique across the entire account.

 Identifiers for schemas must be unique within the database.
 To enable resolving schemas that have the same identifiers across databases, Snowflake supports fully-qualifying the schema identifiers in the form of:

 Identifiers for schema objects (tables, views, file formats, stages, etc.) must be unique within the schema.
 To enable resolving objects that have the same identifiers in different databases/schemas, Snowflake supports fully-qualifying the object identifiers in the form of:

 Identifiers for columns must be unique within the table.

 UDFs and stored procedures are schema objects; however Snowflake supports UDFs/stored procedures with the same identifier within the same schema (also referred to as “overloading”).
-For more details, see Naming Conventions for Procedures and UDFs.
+For more details, see Naming and overloading procedures and UDFs.